ProfRandom/WCB-Dev/000 -- In Progress/§ Ontosomic Expansion of "Life" Concepts.md

 Viruses **blur the line** between life and **self-replicating molecular machines**, and if that’s true in **biocarbon**, then **other biochemistries** could have **analogous "proto-life" forms.**

-🚀 **What if WBN expands "life" to include a broader range of "ontosomic chemical systems"?**
+🚀 **What if WCB expands "life" to include a broader range of "ontosomic chemical systems"?**
 ✔ Self-sustaining chemical networks (akin to prebiotic chemistry)
 ✔ Replicating nanostructures (virus-like entities in any biochemistry)
 ✔ Xenotic quasi-life that challenges our definitions of organismhood